theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 Panic!

-Not just the <span class='small-caps'>BJP</span>, but everyone.
+Not the <span class='small-caps'>BJP</span> alone, but everyone.
 Name one political party in 2019 has the "audacity" to throw out over ten lac Hindus from India, saying they are illegal immigrants?
 None.
 Not one political party would do that in 2019.
 Not Congress, not the Left, and most certainly not the <span class='small-caps'>BJP</span>.
 If the <span class='small-caps'>BJP</span> pitched something like that, I would look to the west in the morning to welcome the sun.

 Now, if you understand what the <span class='small-caps'>CAA</span> 2019 says, you will know that it goes directly against the Assam Accord of 1985, and the agreement between India and Bangladesh in 1971.
 It kills the purpose of the Assam Movement.
 Also, it renders the efforts of the government and the 1,200 crore rupees spent in the <span class='small-caps'>NRC</span> wasted.

 The <span class='small-caps'>CAA</span> was to handle this issue like a hot knife on butter, but ended up being a pneumatic drill (a.k.a. jackhammer) on granite.

 Again, not your trigger.
 Do not jump.

+## What happens if I cannot prove my citizenship

+At this point, answer to the question is unknown.
+All we can do is look at Assam and see what is happening.
+The government has made no official statement on what the criteria for <span class='small-caps'>NRC</span> are, or what the process is.
+We would need to wait.

 ## Are people coming from Bangladesh